hostjane/hostjane.github.io/index.markdown

 ![](/assets/example-board.png)

-The [HostJane Roadmap](/getting-started/hostjane-roadmap) shows how you can reach better work outcomes when you sell or buy a service here.
+<span class="green">The [HostJane Roadmap](/getting-started/hostjane-roadmap) shows how you can reach better work outcomes when you sell or buy a service here.</span>

 ### Better tasking